What men should know about skin health

 Eating a healthy balanced diet is essential because so many nutrients are needed for healthy skin.
 Aim to consume between 7-9 portions of vegetables and fruits daily and a good helping of healthy fats from foods such as avocados, nuts, seeds and olives.

 Nutrients and vitamins for dry skin

-There are a few really important nutrients and vitamins to gain in your diet or through supplements to improve the health of your skin and avoid dry, itchy skin.
+There are a few really important nutrients to gain in your diet or through supplements to improve the health of your skin and avoid dry, itchy skin.
 You can also a high quality skin supplement to combat acne and blemishes and fuel your natural collagen production.
 You may be interested in reading 'Is a nutrient deficiency causing your skin condition?'.

 Antioxidants protect the skin from oxidative damage caused by the sun and environmental factors including pollution.
 Antioxidants protect the collagen which is responsible for the skin’s elasticity, helping to prevent cracking.
-Good sources of antioxidants in your diet include fruits, vegetables, grapeseed extract, bilberry extract and green tea extract - or through Skin Saviour, a unique formula to nourish your skin from within, combat blemishes and acne, and fuel your body's natural collagen production.
+Good sources of antioxidants in your diet include fruits, vegetables, grapeseed extract, bilberry extract and green tea extract - or through Skin Saviour, the highly acclaimed formula to nourish your skin from within, combat blemishes and acne, and fuel your body's natural collagen production.

 Gut health is essential for skin health and any imbalances in your gut health will reflect on your skin.
 Fibre feeds the probiotics (which are good bacteria) in your gut which then produce short chain fatty acids.
 These short chain fatty acids are then absorbed by your body and provide moisturization to the skin.
 Inulin - known as a prebiotic - is an excellent source of fibre to feed probiotics.
 Learn more in 'What are probiotics' and discover Gut Works, a pre and probiotic with six clinically studied strains of active bacteria which is 3x more effective than standard probiotics.